Discover top website trends and insights for 2025

 Source: Fonts.com

 Most graphic design wizards know the power of Helvetica, given its association with one of the world’s biggest companies, Apple.
+Helvetica’s universal appeal makes it a corporate branding staple, appearing in everything from signage to digital applications.
 In fact, this font type is wildly popular across several industries, not just tech — Target and American Apparel use Helvetica as their default font for most of their marketing materials.

-While plenty of reputable and well-known brands use this font, organizations shouldn’t shy away from using it, too — Helvetica's versatility allows organizations that use this font to distinguish themselves from others.
+While plenty of reputable and well-known brands use this font, organizations shouldn’t shy away from it.
+Helvetica’s versatility allows businesses that adopt it to stand out.
+It elegantly blends form and function, making it an excellent fallback if you need a font that’s modern and timeless.

 Put your professional font into action

-Once you’ve chosen your font, create your website using a Webflow template, or start from scratch with Webflow.
+Once you've chosen your font, create your website using a template, or start from scratch with Webflow.
+Stay up-to-date with 2025 design trends by selecting a font that resonates with your audience, and then bring your vision to life with Webflow.

 Last Updated